 PFP also stores approximately 125 plutonium alloys.
-Approximately 57% of the alloys in storage are plutonium aluminum alloys.
+Approximately one third of the alloys in storage are plutonium aluminum alloys.
 These are considered stable, however they are not acceptable to the Materials Disposition Program.
-DOE is considering two options for managing these alloys: discard to WIPP and transfer to SRS for processing.
+DOE is considering an option to discard these alloys to WIPP.
 Related programmatic and NEPA considerations are being evaluated.
 PFP also has plutonium uranium alloys in storage and other miscellaneous alloys.
 Hydrides and/or nitrides may have formed on these alloys as discussed above resulting in similar storage conditions.
 PFP plans to disposition these alloys in the same manner as the unalloyed plutonium metals.
-Consideration will be given to discarding alloys to WIPP.
+Further review of inventory records indicate that many of these miscellaneous alloys may contain less than 30 wt% Pu + U. These items verified to be less than 30 wt% Pu + U may be recategorized as "miscellaneous residues" and dispositioned to WIPP in accordance with the residues schedule.